theofficialvedantjoshi/authZ/README.md

        \_/    \__|  \__| \______/    \__|   \__|  \__|

-   Welcome to vAUTH CLI TOOL v0.0.5.
-Enter q to quit at any time.
+   Welcome to vAUTH CLI TOOL v0.0.6.
+Enter 'exit' to exit at any time.
    ```

 3. **Add a Service:**